How to Personalize a Motorhome

 Our kitchen area on moving day.

-The day we moved into our new home, I realized organizing the kitchen was going to be a challenge.
+The day we moved into our new home, I realized organizing the kitchen would be a challenge.
 After moving the pots and pans several times, I was frustrated and missing our 5th Wheel’s storage space.

 While shopping for a desk at IKEA, we got the idea for our hanging racks.
 When we were ready for that project, the stores were closed due to Covid-19.
 Luckily, we were able to order them from IKEA’s online store.